sensiolabs/GotenbergBundle/README.md

 > [!WARNING]
 > This Bundle is experimental and subject to change in a future release.

-## What is it ?
+## What is it?

 This bundle allows you to generate, stream and save PDF locally from URL, HTML, Markdown or any Office file.
 Different options are available depending on the source.

-It also helps you to generate, stream and save images locally from URL, HTML and Markdown using a screenshot.
+It also helps you to generate, stream and save images locally from URL, HTML and Markdown by taking a screenshot.

 ## How to install

-Install the bundle using composer :
+Install the bundle using composer:

 ```bash
 composer require sensiolabs/gotenberg-bundle